California Office to Reform Education (CORE)

 - Second, there is an instructional focused and orientation to practice: CORE districts maintain a shared focus on the learning-instruction-assessment nexus of our work, which we believe will strengthen and align the instructional core of each of our schools.

 - Long Beach Unified School District has joined CORE in submitting a district-consortium request for a federal NCLB waiver.
 The CORE waiver calls for a reorientation of districts’ work towards a collective effort to prepare all students for college and career, with districts assuming unprecedented accountability to eliminate disparity and disproportionality in all subjects and across the academic, social/emotional, and culture/climate domains.
-Click here for more information.
+Learn more about the California Office to Reform Education.